 - Brightly’s Instagram – Get social with Brightly.
 [34:45]

 - We meet Laura Alexander Wittig, CEO of Brightly.
-She introduces us to Brightly, an ethical online marketplace & community built around sustainable products that you can feel good about.
-She sheds a little light on their mission, platform
+She introduces us to Brightly, an ethical online marketplace, an ethical alternative to amazon, & community built around sustainable products that you can feel good about.
+She sheds a little light on their mission, platform and values.
+[3:06]

 - Laura reflects on the move from Texas to the Pacific Northwest, and how a generally underrated ferry ride helped her feel connected during an otherwise stressful time.
 [9:40]